 Naau te rourou, naaku te rourou, ka ora ai te iwi.

-Kei te pai press is an indigenous led sharing and learning project based in the settler colony, New Zealand or Aotearoa me Te Waipounamu
+Kei te pai press is an Indigenous led sharing and learning project based in the settler colony, New Zealand or Aotearoa me Te Waipounamu

 Kei te pai press is dedicated to publishing mahi primarily by Maaori writers, but is keen on publishing our comrades from across the world

 Kei te pai publishes personal essays, interviews, short stories, poetry and prose at specific times of the year (mainly when we have time and energy)

 (Kei te pai also publish videos, illustration and photography. )

-We also do a yearly education programme, which has been informed by the texts within our reading club.
-This will involve a six week online close reading group with special artist presentations and teach ins.
-It is completely free.
+We also do an occasional education programme, which has been informed by the texts within our reading club.
+This will involve a six week online close reading group with special artist presentations and teach ins (It is completely free)

 Kei te pai aims to be inclusive, but is self funded, run by two people and we do not want to be inclusive for inclusivity's sake.

 Aroha mai, aroha atu